Mishauwa/Pewlett-Hackard-Analysis/README.md

 - There is a special high risk because there are only 275 Senior Engineers and 77 Technique Leaders eligible for the mentorship program.
 - Out of 25916 Senior Engineers and 3603 Technique Leaders going in retirement this number is not sufficient enough to buffer the retirement wave with mentorship program.

-Example query for count of mentors by title.
+2 additional queries: e.g for the count of mentors by title.

 SELECT COUNT(mt.title),
 		mt.title